lmcrean/lauriecrean_v3/public/ReadmeText/CoachMatrix.md

 - before that django-admin panel seemed to be working fine

-## settings.py and url are likely problem areas <!-- omit in toc -->
+## settings.py and url are likely problem areas

 installed apps seems ok on [settings.py - can be viewed here in full](https://file.io/HDZjRjk17k3w)